 - Get free access to online live streaming of weekly CME-accredited Critical Care Conferences (STAB) viewed online by clinicians around the world

-The research associate program runs year-round with summer and academic year terms.
+The research associate program runs year-round with fall, spring, and summer terms.
 Students are required to work 8 hour shifts per week.
-When participating in the program, RAs are also expected to work one overnight shift every month.
+When participating in the program, RAs are also expected to work one to two overnight shifts every month.

 To apply, applicants must submit two academic or professional letters of recommendation along with an updated resume.

-- Applicants must be able to volunteer the minimum number of hours every week, as well as one overnight shift every month.
+- Applicants must be able to volunteer the minimum number of hours every week, as well as one or two overnight shifts every month.